glideapps/security-bench/README.md

 npm run report
 ```

 Reports are saved in the `reports/` directory with timestamps.
+Each report includes:
+- Summary statistics showing overall accuracy percentages
+- Results grouped by model with individual test file links
+- Results grouped by application showing performance across all models
+- Detailed pages for each test file showing all evaluations

 ### Fix Test Files